Lituanica: Possible reasons for the crash

 A Lithuanian board of investigation was appointed to determine the cause.
 It concluded that the pilots were properly qualified, and the aircraft was properly outfitted.
 They added that the most difficult part of the flight was executed with great precision.
 The commission concluded that during the crash the aircraft engine was running (the propeller was rotating), and there was enough fuel on board.

 Some sources mention pilot error, but both pilots were highly experienced.
 During his career as pilot, Darius had never been involved in any previous accidents.
 In 1931, Girėnas had won first prize in a flight festival in Chicago for gliding his plane and landing with a dead engine.

 According to the board, the catastrophe occurred due to difficult weather conditions combined with engine defects.
 The crash most probably was a result of failed emergency landing.
-There were rumors and suspicions in some quarters, that the plane was shot down, having been mistaken for a spy plane, because it flew near a concentration camp.
+There were rumors and suspicions in some quarters, that the plane was shot down, having been mistaken for a spy plane, because it flew near a German concentration camp.
 Autopsies of pilots revealed no signs of bullets.
 However, not all parts of the plane were returned to the Lithuanian government.